ProDataMan/ansible-best-practices-windows/labs/access_lab/indext_new.md

 Continue to do the following steps inside of Window Target 1 RDP Session

-  1. Using Chrome, Log in or Create a new account at `www.GitHub.com`
+  1. Using Chrome, Log in or Create a new account [GitHub](https://github.com/)
   1. Click New Repository
   1. Name the reposistory `ansible-working`
   1. Check the `Add a README file` checkbox